Here it is – the first instalment of the Best of British series.

 The Best of bloody British series, my friend.

 For the entirety of 2018, I will be on a quest to showcase the finest brands that this wonderful little island has to offer.
-This may take any form and will span each category on the blog – Mind, Body, Food & Drink and Culture.
+This may take any form and will span each category on the blog – Style, Wellbeing and Culture.

-Kicking off with a bit of culture – and also kicking off the series as a whole, are Goodwin Smith.
+Kicking off with a bit of style – and also kicking off the series as a whole, are Goodwin Smith.

 So, who are they?